Josephinum-Research/isoxml-py/docs/ISOXML_quirks.md

 why not just use a point? i think because the LineString width is used to determine the swath width.
 One could just as well have used an attribute for the GuidancePatterns width...

+## Customer & Farm

+As far as I know, it is not necessary to add a customer and a farm to a Task.
+However, some terminals use these entries for navigation, and therefore you might run into a situation where the terminal accepts the input, but your task doesn't show up anywhere.
+So you should set these entries to avoid this kind of problem.